 Integration alone isn’t enough, just because a tool can push data doesn’t make that data valuable.
 For instance, pushing IDS alerts, along with every other log generating device in the network, to a security information and event management tool (SIEM) and hoping it magically spits out insight is a flawed approach.
 If the data doesn’t support any of the questions being asked by the security program, then it is just creating noise and overhead for those who must sift through it.

 Traditionally the IDS is signature-based, and while effective at identifying previously observed threats, does little to alert on those threats previously unseen.
 To combat this gap, there have been some great strides made by the security industry in developing behavioral and big data analytics techniques to detect anomalous and potentially malicious network activity, and to alert defenders to threats before they have taken root, or widely-propagated themselves across an environment.

 A modern approach to IDS will leverage these improved analytics engines to provide context to the logs and alerts generated by the solution.
 In the event of an attack, this context is critical to taking action quickly and giving network defenders the tools they need to quickly contain and remediate threats.
 In the hands of seasoned threat hunters and incident responders, this can mean the difference between a well-contained incident or an out of control breach.

 * * *

-As the world continues to adapt to the physics of the cyber domain, and the illusion of security is routinely dispelled by the noise of high profile breaches, the role cybersecurity is now to help organizations quickly detect, contain and remediate threats and attacks rather than prevent them outright.
-This means reducing risk and eliminating malicious disruptions to the business at best possible value.
+As the world continues to adapt to the physics of the cyber domain, and the illusion of security is routinely dispelled by the noise of high profile breaches, the role of cybersecurity is now to help organizations quickly detect, contain and remediate threats and attacks rather than prevent them outright.
+This means reducing risk and eliminating malicious disruptions to the business at the best possible value.
 And in that, perhaps we have the ultimate consideration for cybersecurity procurement.